Objectives and competences

 Students in this course:

-1. Know, understand and demonstrate the ability to formulate and apply a wide range of financial methods and techniques that are key to understanding business finance in the firm (PILO 1a, 2b).
+1. The student designs and uses a wide range of financial methods and techniques that are key to understanding business finance in a company (PILO 1a, 2b).

-2. Have an in-depth and systematic understanding of the key concepts and terms in business finance, financial theories and models that influence corporate decisions and be able to apply these theories and models to the analysis of financial decisions (PILO 2a).
+2. The student understands, analyzes and uses Has an in-depth and systematic understanding of key terms and concepts in the field of business finance, financial theories and models that influence decisions in companies and is able to use these theories and models in the analysis of financial decisions (PILO 2a).

-3. Be aware of ethical dilemmas in the financial industry and be able to take a proactive approach to finding solutions to them, particularly in the context of corporate governance, responsible investment and financial reporting, and understand the importance of ethical codes and professional standards (PILO 4c).
+3. The student recognizes ethical dilemmas Is aware of ethical dilemmas in the financial industry and masters a proactive approach in finding solutions to them, especially in the context of corporate governance, responsible investment and financial reporting, and understands the importance of ethical codes and professional standards (PILO 4c).

-4. Be able to critically analyse complex and sometimes conflicting areas of finance, including financial analysis, risk assessment and business valuation, and be able to explain the results of his/her analysis in a comprehensible manner (PILO 3a, 3b).
+4. The student critically evaluates and analyzes Can critically analyze complex and sometimes contradictory areas of finance, including financial analysis, risk assessment and company valuation, and can explain the results of his analysis in a comprehensible manner (PILO 3a, 3b).

-5. Be able to critically synthesise financial information and develop innovative approaches to financial decision-making, taking into account both the theoretical and practical value of their findings for the firm and the wider social community (PILO 1a).
+5. The student can critically synthesize financial information and develop innovative approaches to financial decision-making, taking into account both the theoretical and practical value of his findings for the company and the wider social community (PILO 1a).

-6. Demonstrate independence and originality in analysing and solving financial problems, including planning and implementing financial strategies and making decisions in uncertain and complex situations, taking into account relevant financial, ethical and legal frameworks (PILO 4a).
+6. The student independently and in an original way Demonstrates independence and originality in analyzing and analyzing and solving financial problems, including planning and implementing financial strategies and making decisions in uncertain and complex situations, taking into account relevant financial, ethical and legal frameworks (PILO 4a).

-7. Master complex and unpredictable financial circumstances, following best practices and standards in financial management, risk assessment and corporate governance to ensure the sustainable and ethical growth of the company (PILO 4b).
+7. The student is proficient in operating in complex and unpredictable financial circumstances, following best practices and standards in financial management, risk assessment and corporate governance to ensure sustainable and ethical growth of the company (PILO 4b).

 The PILO label (i.e., Programme Intended Learning Outcomes) defines the contribution of each listed intended learning outcome of a course towards achieving the general and/or subject-specific competencies or learning outcomes acquired through the programme.